-The affirmative vote of a majority of the voting power of the capital stock present in person or represented by proxy at the meeting and entitled to vote thereon at the Annual Meeting will constitute the shareholders' non-binding approval with respect to the say-on-pay proposal.
-Although the results will not be binding on the Board's Compensation and Nominating Committee or the Board, the Compensation and Nominating Committee and the Board will consider the results of the shareholder vote when making future decisions regarding executive compensation.
+The affirmative vote of a majority of the voting power of the capital stock present in person or represented by proxy at the meeting and entitled to vote thereon will constitute the shareholders' non-binding approval with respect to the say-on-pay proposal.
+Although the results will not be binding on the Compensation and Nominating Committee or the Board, the Compensation and Nominating Committee and the Board will consider the results of the shareholder vote when making future decisions regarding executive compensation.
 Abstentions will be counted as shares present and entitled to vote and therefore will have the same effect as a vote against Proposal 2.
-The say-on-proposal is not considered a "routine" matter, and therefore, if you are a beneficial shareholder and your bank, broker or other nominee does not receive instructions from you, they may not vote your shares on your behalf (a "broker non-vote").
+The say-on-proposal is not considered a "routine" matter, and therefore, if you are a beneficial shareholder and your bank, broker, or other nominee does not receive instructions from you, they may not vote your shares on your behalf (a "broker non-vote").
 Broker non-votes will not be deemed represented at the Annual Meeting for purposes of voting on Proposal 2 and, therefore, will have no effect on Proposal 2.

-PROPOSAL 3-RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+$PROPOSAL\ 3-RATIFICATION\ OF\ INDEPENDENT\ REGISTERED\ PUBLIC\ ACCOUNTING\ FIRM$

 The affirmative vote of a majority of the voting power of the capital stock present in person or represented by proxy at the meeting and entitled to vote thereon is required to approve Proposal 3.
-Abstentions will be counted as present and entitled to vote on Proposal 3 and will therefore have the effect of a negative vote.
-Since this is a "routine" matter, we do not expect there to be any broker non-votes with respect to the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2023.
+Abstentions will be counted as present and entitled to vote on Proposal 3 and will therefore have the same effect of a negative vote as a vote against Proposal 3.
+Since this is a "routine" matter, we do not expect there to be any broker non-votes with respect to the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2024.